Sample Preparation Guidelines

 C. Gel preparation for digestion.

-Comassie gels, if blue stain remains, rehydrate with 100 mM ammonium
+supernatant.
+For Comassie gels, if blue stain remains, rehydrate with 100 mM

 3. Dry the gel pieces using a centrifugal evaporator for 15 min.